RuyiLi/qwiklinks/README.md

 - [ ] Web dashboard to manage links
 - [ ] Export and import links
 - [x] Hot reload links.toml

-## Development

-Development is done Firefox-first, with the Chromium code being generated using `scripts/pkg-chromium.sh`.
-The codebases for the two extensions are practically identical, with a few differences.

-- The Firefox extension uses Manifest V2, while the Chromium one uses V3
-- The browser APIs for Firefox use the `browser` namespace, while Chromium uses `chrome`. `chrome` should also work in Firefox, but just to be safe, I will stick with `browser`

-### Scripts

-All scripts live in the `scripts/` directory.
-It is recommended to run `chmod +x scripts/*.sh` prior to running any scripts.

-- `copy-icons` copies the icons from the `assets/` folder to the unpacked extension directories.
-- `pkg-${browser}` builds the packed extension for the specified browser.
-- `pkg-all` does the same as above but for all supported browsers